felipecsl/GifImageView/README.md

 Be sure to also check the [demo project](https://github.com/felipecsl/GifImageView/blob/master/app/src/main/java/com/felipecsl/gifimageview/app/MainActivity.java) for a sample of usage!

-### Caveats

-* Doesn't yet handle GIFs with transparency.
-Transparent channel will probably appear as black.
-See Issue #11

 ### Contributing

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet